 Biggest drawback: Limitations in customizability.

-This method is the fastest way to launch your marketplace, which in turn lets you validate how your marketplace idea works in reality and which features are important for your targeted users.
+This method is the fastest way to launch an online marketplace platform, which in turn lets you validate how your business idea works in reality and which features are important for your targeted users.

 Secondly, this method will be a lot more affordable than the other methods, particularly in the early stages.
 It might not be as cheap as coding it yourself, but the costs will be very well below $1000 USD.